 Some of my earliest memories are of taking things apart, usually in such a way that they could not be put back together again.
 How things are put together - how they work - was a secret that I had to unravel.
 As Arthur C. Clark said, "Any sufficiently advanced technology is indistinguishable from magic."
 I wanted to learn the secret.

 Trying to discover how things work was eventually followed by trying to find out why things work - including human and social factors like behavior and economics.
-Using the rigorous analysis methods of my industrial design training I tried to figure out why things don't work.
+Using the rigorous analytical methods of my industrial design training I tried to figure out why things don't work.
 As such I’ve been called cynical, but only by those who lack the power of accurate observation.
 I prefer to think of myself as a cynical optimist: my cup is half full of shit.

 I blame Warhol ("Art is what you can get away with.") although he clearly wasn't the first.
 Andy just took the anti-art of Dada to The Factory floor.
 Some find notoriety by being the first to exploit some tiny previously unexplored niche, some find it by being outrageous in some way.
-Others capitalize on marketing - for which the outrageous is of course a perfect vehicle.
+Others capitalize on marketing - for which the outrageous is a perfect vehicle.
 I do not consider this to be either art or success.

 This becomes my point of departure.
 My work contemplates the relationship between artist, medium and product – and thus the very nature of art itself.
 It is a parody of parodies, which of course makes it a tribute as well, with no small irony.

-B.F.A Industrial Design
+B.F.A.
+Industrial Design

 Rhode Island School of Design 1980